atbcb/ICTTestingBaseline/_baselines/03Noninterference.md

 #### Identify Content

-Baseline Tests 21.4-AudioControl, 1.2-NoKeyboadTrap, 9.1-Flashes, 21.2-MovingInfo and 21.3-AutoUpdate.{#1IC}
+Baseline Tests 21.4-AudioControl, 1.2-NoKeyboadTrap, 9.1-Flashes, 21.2-MovingInfo and 21.3-AutoUpdate.
+{#1IC}

 #### Test Instructions

-Check that all of test results are pass.{1I-1}
+1. Check that all of test results are pass.
 {#1TI}

 #### Test Results

-If any of the above checks fail, then Baseline Requirement 3.1-NonInterference fails.{#1TR}
+If any of the above checks fail, then Baseline Requirement 3.1-NonInterference fails.
+{#1TR}

 ### Advisory: Tips for streamlined test processes